William H. Love: Bishop of the Episcopal Diocese of Albany

 In June 2008, under Love's leadership, the Episcopal Diocese of Albany passed a resolution stating that only heterosexual marriages would be celebrated within the diocese.
 After the resolution was passed, Bishop Love was quoted as stating that "the important thing ... is that God loves all people, regardless of where they might be in their life.
 That doesn't necessarily mean he approves of all of our behaviors."

 Love gained national attention at the Episcopal Church's July 2009 convention in Anaheim, California.
 At that convention, the Church passed a resolution allowing the blessing of same-sex unions.
 At a news conference organized by a conservative Anglican group, Love said, "It is breaking my heart to see the church destroy itself"; however, he vowed to remain within the Episcopal Church nonetheless.
-Love continued to be in the news in October 2009, when he commented on the state of the church after the Vatican, in the apostolic constitution Anglicanorum coetibus, announced a canonical framework to integrate groups of disaffected Anglicans into the Roman Catholic Church.
-Love was quoted as saying, "What state we are in when we get through this, only God knows ..."
+In October 2009, after the Vatican announced a canonical framework to integrate groups of disaffected Anglicans into the Roman Catholic Church, Love commented: "'What state we are in when we get through this, only God knows...'"
 He also acknowledged that two parishes in the Diocese of Albany were attempting to leave the Episcopal Church.
-Love granted Delegated Ecclesiastical Parish Oversight (DEPO)--a status where certain parishes remain a part of a diocese, but receive certain pastoral functions from a bishop outside that diocese—to three parishes.
-As of 2012, the parishes receiving DEPO were St. Luke's, Saranac Lake; St. George's, Schenectady; and St. John's, Essex.
+As of 2012, Love had granted Delegated Ecclesiastical Parish Oversight (DEPO)--a status where certain parishes remain a part of a diocese, but receive certain pastoral functions from a bishop outside that diocese—to three parishes: St. Luke's, Saranac Lake; St. George's, Schenectady; and St. John's, Essex.